 Data for Tank Atmosphere Evaluation

 An evaluation of the cargo spaces in tanker ships is the only way to get the correct statistics about the composition of the tank atmosphere to carry out the above mentioned operations.
-Following are the data required to be taken from the tank to evaluate the atmosphere inside it-
+All the above operations require human entry inside the tank hence the crew responsible for such operations must know various compositions in the atmosphere of the tank and make an entry as per SOLAS Regulation XI-1/7.
+Following are the data required and steps to be taken from the tank or cargo to evaluate the atmosphere inside it-

 Different equipment for atmosphere evaluation: